WWE News: John Cena Comments On Daniel Bryan’s Return To Wrestling

 TMZ Sports caught up with the multiple-time champion at Montage in Beverly Hills to get comments regarding the big announcement of Daniel Bryan being cleared by WWE.
 Cena said he couldn’t be happier and said Bryan has done “everything possible” in order to get to this point.

-The former WWE Champion said of Bryan’s situation:
+The former WWE Champion said the following of Bryan’s situation.

 “He’s gone through every single protocol, 10-fold.
 He’s one of the healthiest people in WWE, and it just takes a lot of convincing of other minds that he’s that healthy.”